kmartine24/tac-hep-gpus/Project/MY_README.md

     - `vtune -collect hotspots -quiet ./mult_stencil`
     - `vtune -report summary -format csv -report-output summary.csv`
     - `vtune -report hotspots -format csv -report-output hotspots.csv`
+  - For reference, the matrix multiplication function took the most computation time compared to the stencil function (0.52 vs 0.02 respectively)

 ## Porting to CUDA using Explicit Memory
 - The same process that was required for the CPU profiling was also performed for CUDA programming using explicit memory